Camera with photos of 900 patients stolen from Spectrum pediatric doctor

 They say taking pictures to treat dermatologic conditions is widely accepted by the medical community, but keeping images on an unsecured device outside of Spectrum Health property is not permitted.

-Officials say the photographs include the patients’ skin conditions, along with their names, dates of birth, dates of treatment or service and medical record numbers.
-It did not include Social Security numbers or other health plan or insurance card numbers.
+Officials say the photographs include the patients' skin conditions, along with their names, dates of birth, dates of treatment or service and medical record numbers.
+It did not include Social Security numbers or other health plan or insurance card numbers or sensitive body parts.

 As of Thursday, the camera has not been recovered.